-A huge number of heroes, fast matchmaking times, and short, intense battles, makes Mobile Legends one of the best MOBAs on mobile.
+A huge number of heroes, fast matchmaking times, and short, intense battles, makes Mobile Legends one of the best Android and iOS MOBAs.
 Its five vs five formula creates excellent battles, as you face off against opponents from around the world.
 Its trial pass system is also a great way to use new heroes before deciding whether to purchase them.

 Though not officially released in the west yet, from what we’ve seen, League of Legends: Wild Rift is shaping up to be a great MOBA.
 Wild Rift is not merely a port, but a new League of Legends for mobile, built from the ground up with items, a fresh map, plus characters and controls optimised for the platform.
 Check out our guide for League of Legends: Wild Rift Champions, or our list of everything we know about League of Legends: Wild Rift.
 The game has had its first Alpha test, but we’re currently waiting to hear more.

-Though it launched a fair few years back now, Vainglory is still a decent MOBA.
+Though it launched a fair few years back now, Vainglory is still one of the best mobile MOBAs.
 What makes the game most special is that it’s cross-platform, meaning if you are on mobile, you can play with friends on PC.
 Vainglory also features a fair variety of modes, from quick five minute brawls to full on five vs five matches.

 Another MOBA based upon the classic five vs five formula, Arena of Valor has over 40 heroes, covering every class you can conceivably think of.
 Alongside its three vs three, and one vs one modes, Arena of Valor also has the unique Hook Wars – a pretty fun king of the hill reminiscent mode, where players fight fast paced battles to capture and control areas of the map.